 Two-Stage Furnaces: What They Are and How They Work

-While two-stage furnaces are very efficient, not all models are condensing furnaces.
+While two-stage furnaces are extremely efficient, not all all models are condensing furnaces.

-Does a Two-Stage Furnace Run All the Time?
+Does a Two-Stage Furnace Function All the Time?

-Contrasting Two-Stage and Variable-Speed Furnaces
+Comparing Two-Stage and Variable-Speed Furnaces

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of functioning and operate either at full capacity or not at all.
-This means that the furnace will be on at all times in order to maintain a desired comfort level within your home.
+One-stage furnaces have a single stage motor and operate either at full power or not at all.
+Consequently, the furnace runs constantly in order to maintain a desired level of comfort at home.